What is Staphylococcus (staph) ?

 - Contaminated items (towels, water bottles, clothing, etc.): Staphylococcus can survive several days in the body.

-Staphylococcus is a menace to sports environments.
+Staph is a menace to sports environments.
 Athletes can be easily contaminated and Staphylococcus can linger for a long time in sports clubs and teams (an entire team can contract the bacteria!).
-In addition, the challenge in eliminating Staphylococcus can cause a number of problems.
+In addition, the challenge in eliminating Staph can cause a number of problems.

 In addition, all physical contact between athletes should be avoided to prevent the spreading of any skin infections.